gravitational/teleport/docs/4.3/index.md

 - [OIDC Integration](enterprise/sso/oidc.md) - How to integrate Teleport Enterprise with identity providers using OIDC/OAuth2.
 - [Kubernetes Integration](kubernetes_ssh.md) - How to configure Teleport to serve as a unified gateway for Kubernetes clusters and clusters of regular SSH nodes.

-## Why Build Teleport?

-Mature tech companies with significant infrastructure footprints tend to implement most of these patterns internally.
-Teleport allows smaller companies without significant in-house SSH expertise to easily adopt them, as well.
-Teleport comes with an accessible Web UI and a very permissive [Apache 2.0](https://github.com/gravitational/teleport/blob/master/LICENSE) license to facilitate adoption and use.

-Being a complete standalone tool, Teleport can be used as a software library enabling trust management in complex multi-cluster, multi-region scenarios across many teams within multiple organizations.

-## Who Built Teleport?

-Teleport was created by [Gravitational Inc](https://gravitational.com).
-We have built Teleport by borrowing from our previous experiences at Rackspace.
-It has been extracted from [Gravity](https://gravitational.com/gravity/), our system for helping our clients to deploy and remotely manage their SaaS applications on many cloud regions or even on-premise.

 ## Support and Contributing